RomellPineda/cpp/README.md

 ## Exiting

-Enter 6 and press enter to exit application.
+Enter 6 to exit application.